exir3366/Reading-Notes/102/Class4ReadingNotes.md

 # More on HTML

-a > ## Anatomy of an HTML element
+ ## Anatomy of an HTML element

-_Let's explore this paragraph element a bit further.
+__Let's explore this paragraph element a bit further.

 **paragraph element** including opening tag, content reading 'my cat is very grumpy', and a closing tag